pirouzmehmandoost/para/README.md

     - If a ray cast downward intersects with the ground, then the vector is positioned above the ground.
     - The model is translated upward on the Y-axis to ensure that it will not intersect during animation.

-  **Raycasting and sampling strategy**:
+  - **Raycasting and sampling strategy**:
     - Calculate the diagonal length of the underside of bounding box:

     $$
-      x,z = bounding box size (3D Vector) x and z values

-      r = \sqrt{x^2 + z^2} \over 2
+      x,z = bounding box size (3D Vector) x and z values r = \sqrt{x^2 + z^2} \over 2
     $$

    - Calculate 11 points on a circle using the angle method.
-The center is the x and z coordinates of the boundign box center (Vector3)
+The center is the x and z coordinates of the boundign box center.

     $$
       c = (c_x,c_y)
       a = {0 ≤ a ≤ 9, k ∈ ℤ}